baloise/design-system/docs/src/components/essentials/styles.md

 ## Usage

-This project is build on top of the [Bulma CSS framework](https://bulma.io/).
+This project is built on top of the [Bulma CSS framework](https://bulma.io/).

 Add the `bal-app` to your root element.
 Within this css-class we are able to use the defined bulma helpers.